 What do law schools think about multiple LSAT scores?

 Law schools will see every time an applicant takes the LSAT.
+Law schools will see if you cancel a score for whatever reason.
+Law schools do not average the scores for admission, but we always look at performance if you’ve taken the test more than once.
 Ideally, it would be best if every applicant could secure their ideal LSAT score on the first attempt, but that is often not the case.
 Law schools will report the highest LSAT score.
 Unless there are glaring disparities between LSAT scores, most law schools will not balk at multiple LSAT scores, especially when the score increases.
 Applicants with multiple LSAT scores with huge score disparities can be harder to review.
 Once applicants have taken the LSAT two or three times they often see scores start to cluster and plateau.

 All law schools are eager to admit applicants to their schools who possess solid aptitude scores on the LSAT.
 Taking the LSAT multiple times is often less of a problem for law schools if each score shows improved results; otherwise, it is spending money trying to yield different results.
 If you plan to retake the test, strategize and prepare adequately.
 Every applicant needs to decide when retaking the LSAT is no longer going to achieve greater results—at some point it won’t make a difference.
 But some law schools see things differently, so I recommend applicants check with individual law schools regarding multiple LSAT scores.